-The referee must be aware of his responsibility as regards to injuries and illnesses that the players might incur as a result of unfavourable conditions of the playing area.
-He can assume that the players are in good health.
+The referees must be aware of their responsibility as regards to injuries and illnesses that the players might incur as a result of unfavourable conditions of the playing area.
+They can assume that the players are in good health.

 b) to indicate the starting, stopping and restarting of the game